Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP
 Damage: x1
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase its damage multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A basic counterattack.
-This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.
+This could consist of quickly striking foes who miss, setting up a static field around yourself that shocks attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

 #### Run
 Auxiliary
 Action: Major
 Prerequisites: None
-Range: N/A
+Range: None
 Targets: Self
 Cost: None
 Effect: Move 2 Zones.
-Description: This Ability represents someone having trained and conditioned themselves to be able to move further when they spend greater effort on it.
+Description: This Ability represents training and conditioning to move faster than most.

-> By using Move with one's Minor Action and Run with one's Major Action, a character with Run can move 3 Zones per round.
+> By using Basic Move with one's Minor Action and Run with one's Major Action, a character with Run can move 3 Zones per round.

 #### Scan
 Auxiliary